Why SMS Marketing Still Matters in the Age of the Smartphone

 How Effective Is SMS Marketing?

 SMS is built for mobile, which is why 98% of all texts are read by mobile users, versus 29% of tweets.
-SMS is in the now – people are carrying their phones with them everywhere, and checking on them an average of x times per day.
+SMS is in the now – people are carrying their phones with them everywhere, and checking them an average of 80 times per day.

 When there’s a sense of urgency or time-sensitivity SMS marketing is the perfect solution.
 If a product is centered around something that customers need to know about right away, then SMS will work.
 A sale, a doctor’s appointment, commuter traffic information – SMS is what will cut through.